dibyasonu/nlt-github/README.md

   Add required files

 Options:
-  --license    Add license to your project
-  --gitignore  Add gitignore to your Project
-  --readme     Addd README to your project
+  --license    Add license to your project from different options --gitignore  Add gitignore to your Project from different options --readme     Addd README to your project
   --help       Show this message and exit.
 ```